slonigiraf/whitepaper/slonigiraf/ENG.md

 While PISA test is useful for comparing educational systems between countries and identifying the most successful models, it is not intended for regular use in determining a model that outperforms the traditional one.

 Another way to measure the efficiency of an education model on daily basis is by determining the average number of skills acquired by a group of students, divided by the total number of skills they were expected to acquire.
-[Traditional education typically has an efficiency](https://link.springer.com/article/10.1007/s10643-022-01332-3) of about $25$%, while using [private tutoring the efficiency](https://pubmed.ncbi.nlm.nih.gov/21574747/) can be increased up to $75$%.
+[Traditional education typically has an efficiency](https://link.springer.com/article/10.1007/s10643-022-01332-3) of about 25%, while using [private tutoring the efficiency](https://pubmed.ncbi.nlm.nih.gov/21574747/) can be increased up to 75%.
 However, private tutoring can be costly and requires a large number of educators.
 Peer learning, where students tutor each other, [does not outperform](https://pubmed.ncbi.nlm.nih.gov/23691355/) the traditional education because of [two main challenges](https://www.tandfonline.com/doi/full/10.1080/01443410500345172): the lack of motivation to teach among students and quality erosion due to "the broken telephone effect."

 To address these issues, we propose using money to incentivize students to serve as tutors and require them to use a recommendation letter system to ensure the quality of such lessons.
-We have implemented this approach in several schools and observed an increase in education efficiency up to $75$%, with students having ample time for both learning and teaching within their existing secondary education programs.
+We have implemented this approach in several schools and observed an increase in education efficiency up to 75%, with students having ample time for both learning and teaching within their existing secondary education programs.

-## Slonigiraf - the new educational model
+## Slonigiraf Educational Model

 <img alt="Image" src="https://github.com/slonigiraf/slon-whitepaper/blob/main/img/lesson.png?raw=true" width="500">

 *Figure 1.
 The proposed educational model is named "Slonigiraf".
 It consists of peer-to-peer tutoring (leftmost pane), expert selection (middle pane) and diplomas verification (last pane).*

-### Students pay each other for diplomas issuance after successful tutoring
+### Students Paying Each Other for Diploma Issuance After Successful Tutoring

 **The Slonigiraf lesson** does not include a traditional lecture component.
 Instead, it begins with students working in pairs.
 Students have the option to act as a tutor for a specific skill or as a tutee.
 Tutees have the freedom to choose their own tutors based on personal preference. **Tutors are typically peers of the tutees**, who have previously acquired the same knowledge through self-study or other means.
 A tutor, in the case that their tutee masters the skill, charges him **tuition fees** and **provide a diploma** certifying the acquired skill.
 If the student does not acquire the skill, the tutor receives nothing.